BSaaber/os-idz-4/README.md

 processing client 3
-client goes to free a room
+client sleeps
+client woke up
-message, that client 3 recieved: okay i freed a room, i will try to rent a room tomorrow
+i will free a room tomorrow

 processing client 4
-client goes to free a room
+client goes to skameika
-message, that client 4 recieved: okay i freed a room, i will try to rent a room tomorrow
+message, that client 4 recieved: okay i got to the skameika.
+I am at skameika now.
+I go to sleep on skameika for 3 days

 processing client 5
 client goes to skameika
 message, that client 5 recieved: okay i got to the skameika.
 I am at skameika now.
-I go to sleep on skameika for 4 days
+I go to sleep on skameika for 2 days

 processing client 6
-client sleeps
-client woke up
+client goes to free a room
-i will try to rent a room tomorrow
+message, that client 6 recieved: okay i freed a room, i will try to rent a room tomorrow

 processing client 7
 client goes to free a room